-Mazar River Project
+Model the Amazon Headwaters: Mazar River Project

+FCT has carried forward the Mazar River Project since 2014 in the buffer zone of Sangay National Park, with the overarching goal of understanding the behavior of this river and its tributaries.
 The Mazar was chosen because it is representative of other mountain streams within the larger Paute watershed, one that currently hosts 3 points of hydroelectric production, contributing a third of Ecuador’s total electrical output.
-To understand the Mazar is to begin to understand the relationship between river behavior and land cover—be it forest, pasture, agriculture or paramo grassland.
+To model the Nudo del Azuay watersheds is vital both to electrical production and to maintaining the ecological health of the region.

-To generate a scientific record of runoff and sediments,
+1. To generate a scientific record of runoff and sediments,

-To model the relationship between upstream landcover and the behavior of streams,
+2. To model the relationship between upstream landcover and the behavior of streams,

-To develop a strategy to reduce erosion in the upstream landscapes, and
+3. To develop a strategy to reduce erosion in the upstream landscapes, and

-To contribute to the professional capacity of university students and local hydrologists.
+4. To contribute to the professional capacity of university students and local hydrologists.

-The Mazar River Project is a collaboration between CELEC (Ecuador’s consortium of public electricity companies), the University of Vermont, and FCT, with sustained support of students from the Universidad Politécnica Salesiana (UPS) of Cuenca, who carry out the laboratory analysis of sediments and will help download and order flow data.
+The Mazar River Project is a collaboration between CELEC (Ecuador’s consortium of public electricity companies), the University of Vermont, and FCT, with sustained support of students from the Universidad Politécnica Salesiana (UPS) of Cuenca, who carry out the laboratory analysis of sediments and help download and order flow data.
 FCT is committed to making data from this initiative publicly available.

 We welcome the participation of collaborating scientists, interested in using the site’s infrastructure and data record to establish new research and assist us with maintaining the long-term monitoring record at the site.
 We envision research that will answer and expand upon the following research questions:

-What are the temporal dynamics of river fluxes (water, sediment, solutes) in
+• What are the temporal dynamics of river fluxes (water, sediment, solutes) in

 • How do fluxes of water, sediment and solutes from this river compare to those of

-How are river fluxes changing over time and in response to extremes (floods,
+• How are river fluxes changing over time and in response to extremes (floods,

 quality?
 How can the long-term record at the Mazar be used to leverage and